Powered by National Online Traffic Schools

 5. Create a parent-teen driving contract with your teen.
 Both of you should sign this and keep a copy.
 Take it seriously so your teen will.

-Start The Florida Drug & Alcohol Permit Course Today!
+Start The DETS Course Today!